rahul43177/Namaste-DSA/README.md

 - **Common Mistakes**: Infinite recursion, missing base case, and stack overflow.
 #### b.
 Simple questions for basics
 - Sum of first N natural numbers
+- Sum of all the elements of an array
+- Sum of all odd elements / numbers of an array